Rightlight6 Room lighting audit

 Current room routes

-Each focused page should feel like a premium doorway into the same audit system.
+Each focused page should feel like a clear way into the same audit.

-The support surfaces stay useful by keeping the product scope narrow: room lighting, comfort, and visible damp overlap only where the room imagery actually supports it.
+The focused pages stay useful by keeping to room lighting, comfort, and visible damp overlap only where the room imagery actually supports it.

 Start room audit